GoogleCloudPlatform/cluster-toolkit/community/front-end/ofe/docs/WorkbenchUser.md

 - Boot disk type - The type of disk storage used for the workbench boot disk
 - Boot disk capacity - The amount of disk storage used for the workbench boot disk
-- Image family - Currently the HPC Toolkit FrontEnd supports Base Python3, Tensorflow, PyTorch and R images
+- Image family - Currently the Cluster Toolkit FrontEnd supports Base Python3, Tensorflow, PyTorch and R images

 ## Add storage